Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

 - Reusability: Avoids code duplication and increases reusability.

--Can change the internal implementation of the class independently without affecting the user.
+- Modularity: Allows for changes to the internal implementation of the class independently without affecting the user.

 -Helps to increase the security of an application or program as only important details are provided to the user.